SDC-7/cinzia-lairnbn-proxy/README.md

 npm start
 ```

-Direct the browser to http://localhost:3000/:id, passing in 1, 2, or 3 to see data associated with the particular listing id.
+Direct the browser to http://localhost:3000/:id, passing a number to see data associated with the particular listing ID.